Chapter 17: Natural Magick (1658)

 The book in which I would like to play a role is…

 Good Omens by Terry Pratchett and Neil Gaiman.
-The prospect of armageddon would be somewhat unsettling but what librarian would honestly miss an opportunity to peruse the shelves of Aziraphale's antiquarian bookshop?
+The prospect of armageddon would be somewhat unsettling but what sort of librarian would honestly miss an opportunity to peruse the shelves of Aziraphale's antiquarian bookshop?

 I would like to read a sequel to…